omgboohoo/container_monkey/PRD.md

 - Restore with port override and volume overwrite options
 - Backup download/upload (single and bulk)
 - Bulk backup operations with queue management
+- **Backup Type Tracking**: Backups tagged as Manual or Scheduled in backup vault
+- **Backup Scheduler**: Automated scheduled backups
+  - Single schedule configuration (daily or weekly)
+  - Select containers to include in scheduled backups
+  - Daily schedule: backup at specific hour (0-23)
+  - Weekly schedule: backup on specific day of week and hour
+  - Lifecycle management: specify number of scheduled backups to keep
+  - Manual backups never auto-deleted
+  - Scheduled backups automatically cleaned up based on lifecycle
+  - Test scheduler button for immediate testing
+  - Real-time system clock display on scheduler page
+  - Scheduler enabled when one or more containers are selected

 ### Volume Management
 - Volume listing and exploration